 The second component of 11 and 12 captures responses of the household's sharing rule to changes in the resource allocation stage.
-In this way, the response of the sharing rule to a policy depends on its impact on total household monetary resources, the Pareto weight and the household's demand for and production of the public good, Q.5 Thus, a policy that changes mothers' non-labor income within this framework is expected to alter the sharing rule by changing the total amount of resources to be distributed in the resource allocation stage and its distribution by the policy's impact on the optimal provision of Q and its dual effect in the decision-makers' relative bargaining power.
-The latter stems from the characterization of the Pareto weight as a function of wages, income and the set of distribution factors described above, among which we include mothers' share of non-labor income, z^A .
+In this way, the response of the sharing rule to a policy depends on its impact on total household monetary resources, the Pareto weight and the household's demand for and production of the public good, Q.6 Thus, a policy that changes mothers' non-labor income within this framework is expected to alter the sharing rule by changing the total amount of resources to be distributed in the resource allocation stage and its distribution by the policy's impact on the optimal provision of Q and its dual effect in the decision-makers' relative bargaining power.
+The latter stems from the characterization of the Pareto weight as a function of wages, income and the set of distribution factors described above, which include mothers' share of non-labor income, z^A .

-Given that we can sign the first component of 11 and 12 as positive under the assumption that leisure is a normal good since it captures a standard income effect, responses of parents' leisure hours to changes in their contribution to total household non-labor income allows us to sign the corresponding response of the sharing rule.
-Nonetheless, the extent to which we can sign the response of the Pareto weight to changes in parents' individual non-labor income based on the response of the sharing rule is limited by the inclusion of the public domestic good Q which allows for a potential non-monotonic relationship between the conditional sharing rule and the Pareto weight.6 This limitation is exacerbated by the presence of home production since, in this case, the response of the sharing rule also encodes information about the household's productivity.
-We use this shortcoming as a motivation for our structural approach throughout the discussion of the empirical evidence presented in Section 3.
+Given that I can sign the first component of 11 and 12 as positive under the assumption that leisure is a normal good since it captures a standard income effect, responses of parents' leisure hours to changes in their contribution to total household non-labor income allows us to sign the corresponding response of the sharing rule.
+Nonetheless, the extent to which I can sign the response of the Pareto weight to changes in parents' individual non-labor income based on the response of the sharing rule is limited by the inclusion of the public domestic good Q which allows for a potential non-monotonic relationship between the conditional sharing rule and the Pareto weight.7 This limitation is exacerbated by the presence of home production since, in this case, the response of the sharing rule also encodes information about the household's productivity.
+I use this shortcoming as a motivation for our structural approach throughout the discussion of the empirical evidence presented in Section 3.

-Another advantage of decentralizing the household's problem is that it allows us to distinguish between parents' marginal utility from public consumption from the marginal utility they derive
+Another advantage of decentralizing the household's problem is that it allows us to distinguish between parents' marginal utility from public consumption from the marginal utility they derive from additional income allotted for private consumption.
+Differentiating the individual indirect utilities with respect to the public good and the sharing rule permits computing each parent's marginal willingness to pay for the public

-5This stems from the relationship between household outcomes and the Pareto weight implied by the characterization of behavior within two-parent households as the solution to 2.
+6This stems from the relationship between household outcomes and the Pareto weight implied by the characterization of behavior within two-parent households as the solution to 2.
 Browning, Chiappori and Weiss (2014) formalize this relationship through the definition of a collective household demand function.
 This concept allows us to decompose both income and substitution effects into a Marshallian component and a collective one that captures the response of the Pareto weight to changes in price, wages and non-labor income.
 Intuitively, by capturing shifts in the Pareto weight, shifts in the sharing rule can be interpreted as a decentralized version of said collective effect.

-6Blundell, Chiappori and Meghir (2005) characterize the necessary conditions under which an increase in the mother's Pareto weight could lead to an increase in the household's expenditures on Q without implying a reduction in her sharing rule.
+7Blundell, Chiappori and Meghir (2005) characterize the necessary conditions under which an increase in the mother's Pareto weight could lead to an increase in the household's expenditures on Q without implying a reduction in her sharing rule.